Black Friday 2020: Great Smartphones Deals

-If you're looking for a smartphone upgrade this holiday season, these 10 devices can up your mobile game without breaking the bank--as long as you shop these Black Friday deals quickly.
+If you're looking for a smartphone upgrade this holiday season, these 10 devices can up your mobile game without breaking the bank--as long as you shop these Cyber Monday deals quickly.

 Motorola Razr 5G